Our goal is to make your website faster by optimizing your images, thus improving its overall speed and bandwidth

 We rolled out our first public beta version of ShortPixel Image Optimization plugin in November 2014 and that's how our image optimization service took off.
 We owe a big "thank you" to many of our customers for their early days feed-back which ranged from an iconic "Your f***ing plugin broke my site!" to precise needs or heart-warming "Fantastic Plugin!" feed-back messages.
 All this brought us a tremendous help in shaping up our service to fit your needs, and still does, as every opinion or request you guys send us counts.
-Some times it takes time until it hits the prime-time but for sure it's not ignored.
+Occasionally it takes time until it hits the prime-time but for sure it's not ignored.

 We also developed an online demo with the purpose of allowing you to check your webpages for unoptimized images and see how much you would gain using our service.

 In April 2015 we rolled out our first paying version of the service.
-We started to have more and more customers through our ShortPixel Image Optimization plugin, we had to scale on new and more powerful servers and to cope with so many specific situations from customers with different custom installs of Wordpress, different plugins or custom code.
+We started to have more and more customers through our ShortPixel Image Optimization plugin, so we had to scale on new and more powerful servers to cope with so many specific situations from customers with different custom installs of Wordpress, different plugins or custom code.
 We decided to offer the same premium support to all of our customers, regardless if they were paying customers or using our free service.